tuenut/celeryDemo/lessons/06_primitives.md

 90
 ```

-Firstlty group of tasks will be executed and then list of it results will pass
+First group of tasks will be executed and then list of it results will pass
 to `xsum_request` callback.